Tumult, Exile, and Separation: The Nature of the Iblisic

 [as imposed by oneself or another].

-3. There is peril to a time or a place as a portent of an apocalypse [in the external world or even merely within oneself].
+3. There is peril to a time, a place, or a group as a facet of an apocalypse [in the external world or even merely in oneself].

 Through Three Doors of the Fold with Seven Keys